nickbnf/glogg/doc/documentation.markdown

 The font used to display the log file.
 A clear, monospace font (like the free, open source, [DejaVu Mono](http://www.dejavu-fonts.org/) for example) is recommended.

+### Search options

+Determines which type of regular expression _glogg_ will use when filtering lines for the bottom window, and when using QuickFind.

+* Extended Regexp: the default, uses regular expressions similar to those used by Perl
+* Wildcards: uses wildcards (\*, ? and []) in a similar fashion as a Unix shell
+* Fixed Strings: searches for the text exactly as it is written, no character is special

 ## Keyboard commands